daviddwlee84/Stanford-CS224n-NLP/README.md

 6. [X] The probability of a sentence?
 Recurrent Neural Networks and Language Models
 7. [X] Vanishing Gradients and Fancy RNNs
 8. [X] Machine Translation, Seq2Seq and Attention
-9. [ ] Practical Tips for Final Projects
+9. [ ] Practical Tips for Final Projects - Default Final Project
-10. [ ] Question Answering and the Default Final Project
+10. [ ] Question Answering and the Default Final Project - Default Final Project
 11. [ ] ConvNets for NLP
-12. [ ] Information from parts of words: Subword Models
+12. [ ] Information from parts of words: Subword Models - Assignment 5
-13. [ ] Modeling contexts of use: Contextual Representations and Pretraining
+13. [ ] Modeling contexts of use: Contextual Representations and Pretraining - ELMo, BERT
-14. [ ] Transformers and Self-Attention For Generative Models
+14. [X] Transformers and Self-Attention For Generative Models - Self-attention, Transformer
-15. [ ] Natural Language Generation
+15. [ ] Natural Language Generation - TODO
 16. [ ] Reference in Language and Coreference Resolution
-17. [ ] Multitask Learning: A general model for NLP?
+17. [ ] Multitask Learning: A general model for NLP? - TODO
-18. [ ] Constituency Parsing and Tree Recursive Neural Networks
+18. [ ] Constituency Parsing and Tree Recursive Neural Networks - TODO
 19. [ ] Safety, Bias, and Fairness
 20. [ ] Future of NLP + Deep Learning